What does our marriage tell the world about God?

 Since God created us male and female, and joined a man and woman together for life, humanity does not have permission to alter what God instituted.

 Nor can we lightly terminate marriages without going against God’s created order.
-Jesus taught us the following:
+Jesus taught us the the only legitimate reason for breaking a marriage is adultery.

 Some Pharisees came to Jesus, testing Him and asking, "Is it lawful for a man to divorce his wife for any reason at all?"
 4 And He answered and said, "Have you not read that He who created them from the beginning MADE THEM MALE AND FEMALE, 5 and said, 'FOR THIS REASON A MAN SHALL LEAVE HIS FATHER AND MOTHER AND BE JOINED TO HIS WIFE, AND THE TWO SHALL BECOME ONE FLESH'?
 6 "So they are no longer two, but one flesh.
 What therefore God has joined together, let no man separate."
 7 They *said to Him, "Why then did Moses command to GIVE HER A CERTIFICATE OF DIVORCE AND SEND her AWAY?"
 8 He *said to them, "Because of your hardness of heart Moses permitted you to divorce your wives; but from the beginning it has not been this way.
 9 "And I say to you, whoever divorces his wife, except for immorality, and marries another woman commits adultery."
 Matthew 19:3-9 (NASB)